neilsarkar/challenge/README.md

 ## Minimum requirements

-* you must be able to draw a line with a mouse drag or finger drag.
+* You must be able to draw a line with a mouse drag or finger drag.
-* you must get realtime updates: if another person draws on the board, you should see what they're doing without a refresh.
+* You must get realtime updates: if another person draws on the board, you should see what they're doing without a refresh.
-* you must be able to use it from a mobile device.
+* You must be able to use it from a mobile device.

 ## Technology